jjsimpso/molasses/README.md

 # Molasses
-Molasses is a multi-tabbed browser for the "slow" internet, including Gopher and eventually Gemini.
+Molasses is a multi-tabbed browser for the "slow" internet, including Gopher and Gemini.
 The name comes from an expression in American English, "Slow as molasses!"
 Molasses's design goals are:

 * **Done** Support easy keyboard navigation of Gopher menus similar to Lynx.
 * **Done** Support multiple tabs similar to modern web browsers.